You Can't Manage What You Don't Measure

 A deep dive into your data analytics will provide you with great information that can help control costs.
 It’s important to parse your analysis into costs that you can control (through employee education, plan design and incentives) and the costs you can’t control.
 Additionally, having good benchmarks will allow you to know the “size of the prize” if you’re able to positively affect spending.
 Considering areas like imaging, lab work, generic Rx dispensing, well visits/screenings and ER utilization, for example, can give you a great deal of cost savings opportunities to help meet your financial goals.

-Although I’ve now been in the insurance business for almost nine years, you can’t take the “finance guy” out of me.
+Although I’ve now been in the insurance business for over 10 years, you can’t take the “finance guy” out of me.
 Peter Drucker was right: proactively managing your healthcare cost through solid financial measurements will give you a fighting chance at winning the healthcare cost game.

 Do you need some help figuring out how to make a positive impact on your healthcare costs?
 We’ve got some ideas.
 Connect with a member of the ‘A’ Team for more info.